 Welcome Offer For The Business Platinum Card

 While that is a good chunk of spend required, if there are any significant business expenses upcoming, it makes a whole ton of sense to use the Business Platinum to pay for it.
-Even better, AmEx offers 1.5 Membership Rewards points per dollar (50% bonus) when making large purchases of $5,000 or more.
+Even better, you can get an extra half Membership Rewards point per dollar on each eligible purchase of $5,000 or more.
+You can get up to 1 million additional points per year.

 Of course, after the first year, you’ll have to evaluate whether the other benefits still make it worthwhile to hold onto the card.
 If you value the Dell credit at face value ($200), that already more than offsets the $145 increase in annual fee ($595 now vs $450 before).
 Your mileage may vary.
 (See Rates & Fees.)